Recommendations for Brewing Compost Tea:

 ~ Use a 400 micron compost tea brewing bag to contain the bulk of the compost.
-This sized mesh will allow the full diversity of biology to pass from the compost into your aerated compost tea.
-We offer multiple sizes of reusable compost tea brew bags to accommodate any size brewer.
+400 Micron mesh will keep your brewer and your teas a bit cleaner than just throwing compost into a bucket.
+More importantly our 400 micron compost tea brewing bags will allow the full diversity of biology to pass from the compost into your compost tea.

-~ To prevent foaming, add ¼ - ½ tsp. of organic sunflower/ vegetable/ or neem oil per 5-gallons of water
+~ To prevent foaming, add ¼ - ½ tsp. of organic sunflower/ vegetable/ or neem oil per 5-gallons of water.
+(2 - 3 drops per gallon of water)

 ~ Keep compost tea under active aeration until you are ready to apply and serve fresh!